 • Egg – 1 large egg

 • Protein Powder – Use 30 grams of your preferred protein powder.
-My personal favorite is by the brand Prozis (either the zero diet whey vanilla or the natural vanilla whey isolate).
-You can actually use the code “KATIE10″ for 10% off at Prozis!
+My personal favorite is by Truvani.
+You can use the code KATIE10 for a discount on their website.

 • Cinnamon – I used 1 teaspoon of ground cinnamon.